MINISTRY and HiGHER EDUCATION COMMISSION (MHED)

 How We Work

-The Commission meets biweekly via Zoom to coordinate ongoing initiatives.
+The Commission meets on the 1st and 3rd Mondays of each month via Zoom to coordinate ongoing initiatives.

 In-person gatherings, such as the

-Atlanta Working Session (November 6–7, 2025), provide opportunities for concentrated collaboration on curriculum design, institutional review, and certification processes.
+Houston Working Session (March 17-19, 2026), provide opportunities for concentrated collaboration on curriculum design, institutional review, and certification processes.

 Meeting schedules for 2026 and beyond will be shared as they are finalized.